freshbitsweb/team-members-handbook/README.md

 - Tools and softwares
--> We should be recording all the decisions related to tasks in Trello -> Slack for internal questions and chat (Goal is to use it the least to keel distraction levels minimum) -> Skype (For videos calls, screensharing calls, or calls/discussions with clients and third party developers)
+-> We should be recording all the decisions related to tasks in Trello -> Slack for internal questions and chat (Goal is to use it the least to keep distraction levels minimum) -> Skype (For videos calls, screensharing calls, or calls/discussions with clients and third party developers)